sjoerd0910/FoodAndEmotions/README.md

 STEP 5: Make sure the web server slider is turnes on and the status is 'STARTED'.

-STEP 6: CLick on the server URL.
+STEP 6: Click on the server URL.

 STEP 7: Stop web server once you no longer want to run the program locally.